The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 \begin{remark} The way we write the transitions suggests a bottom-up point of view on tree automata; the top-down version would be $(q,a,q_{1},\dots,q_{m})$.
 However, we insist that for nondeterministic tree automata, this is only a matter of perspective: the bottom-up and top-down versions are syntactically isomorphic.
 Therefore, we can freely apply results stated for top-down automata, such as those of~\cite{Seidl} (where accepting states are said to be \enquote{initial}). \end{remark}

-A run of a tree automaton over a context $C$ is like a run over an input tree (and its weight is defined similarly), except that the hole $\square$ may be assigned any state. \begin{definition} For $q,q'$ two states and $C$ a one-hole context, we denote by $q' \to_C q$ the existence of a run on $C$ with $q'$ at the hole and $q$ at the root.
+A run of a tree automaton over a context $C$ is like a run over an input tree (and its weight is defined similarly), except that the hole $\square$ may be assigned any state consistent with the transition at its parent node. \begin{definition} For $q,q'$ two states and $C$ a one-hole context, we denote by $q' \to_C q$ the existence of a run on $C$ with $q'$ at the hole and $q$ at the root.
 When we drop the subscript, $q' \to q$ means that there exists a context $C$ such that $q' \to_C q$. \end{definition}

 A state $q$ is \emph{accessible} if there exists a tree $t$ and a run on $t$ with $q$ at the root.
 We say that $q$ is \emph{co-accessible} if $q \to q_a$ where $q_a$ is an accepting state.